top of page

 All Posts

-A realized gain (or loss) happens when you sell a security (stock, fund, etc.) and the proceeds exceed (or are less than) your cost basis.
+"Realized" Gain/Loss A realized gain (or loss) happens when you sell a security (stock, fund, etc.) and the proceeds exceed (or are less than) your cost basis.
 This is the figure you’ll often need for tax reporting.
 Also, “unrealized gains” (what your holdings would be worth if sold) are different .
 Make sure that you’re looking at closed positions/sales .
-CGai gets these numbers when you connect your investment accounts.
-However, we want to double-check to make sure our numbers match the numbers
+OK, but where do I look for these things?
+CapitalGain.AI gets these numbers when you connect your investment accounts.
+H

 Yanay Lehavi